 In this country, Lada is best remembered as makers of the stolid, boxy Riva saloons and estates, which were a toughened up versions of the 1960s Fiat 124, with slogging engines and low prices.
 Capable of surviving Russia's brutal weather and road conditions it only went out of production a couple of years ago, and is now virtually extinct here, as is Lada as an importer of new cars, since it long ago gave up bringing them to Britain.

-However, Lada is still building cars in large quantities, and keeps making the Niva, a tough, very basic little 4×4 that was launched in 1977 when the USSR still existed.
+However, Lada is still building cars in large quantities and keeps making the Niva, a tough, very basic little 4×4 that were launched in 1977 when the USSR still existed.
 The Niva came here the following year, vanishing about two decades later when Lada pulled the plug on British sales.

 To review one I visited Keith Norris in Corby, Northants.
 Keith runs BB Motors, which is essentially a garage where cars come to be repaired and serviced.
 In fact, when Keith started driving back in the 70s, this was where he brought his cars when they couldn't be fixed at home.

 Very little has changed inside or out styling-wise (we're talking about the Niva rather than BB Motors).
 The instrument panel now looks a bit 1980s, but things like the door handles and column stalks are still 70s Fiat, and as Keith pointed out, the Niva is probably the only new car sold in Britain with a rubber windscreen surround rather than bonded glass.
 Sadly, Lada's 24 piece tool kit is no longer offered.